Blog

 6. End-to-End Laboratory Billing Solutions

-- Automated Coding and Invoicing: Advanced pathology lab reporting software that supports laboratory billing (lab revenue cycle management) can generate invoices based on automated ICD and CPT coding functionality soon after the test order arrives, reducing administrative overhead and potential revenue leakage.
+- Automated Coding and Invoicing: Advanced pathology lab reporting software that supports laboratory billing (lab revenue cycle management) can generate invoices based on automated ICD and CPT coding functionality, soon after the test order arrives, reducing administrative overhead and potential revenue leakage.

-- Insurance Integration: When integrating with third-party lab billing services, pathology lab reporting software can automatically verify coverage and eligibility while submitting claims, reducing denials and streamlining the payment process.
+- Insurance Integration: When integrating with third-party lab billing services, modern pathology lab reporting software can automatically verify coverage and eligibility while submitting claims, reducing denials and streamlining the payment process.

 .webp)